culturedigitalskills/2024-digitisation-photogrammetry/episodes/introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

 <!-- - How do you write a lesson using R Markdown and `{sandpaper}`?-->
-- How do you cupture images and create 3d models for 3D digital preservation and publication ?
+- How do you capture images and create 3d models for 3D digital preservation and publication ?

 ::::::::::::::::::::::::::::::::::::::::::::::::